openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-models.rst

 | Note:
+| The results as of June 17 2024, for OpenVINO version 2024.2.

 | The validation process involves using OpenVINO, natively or as a backend, to load each model
   onto the designated hardware and execute inference.
 If no errors are reported and inference finishes, the model receives the **passed** status (indicated by a check mark in the table).